-You might be thinking that to start your own business will involve endless hours of work and years of commitment.
+You might think that starting your own business will involve endless hours of work and years of commitment.
 Well, the truth is that most businesses do require lots of effort.
 But there are plenty of other types of businesses that you can start on the side or part-time, and get up and running in a number of days.

 Choosing a Part-Time Business

-The key to finding an easy to start business or a business that you can run part time is to carefully choose a business.
+The key to finding an easy-to-start business or a business that you can run part-time is to carefully choose a business.
 Don’t just choose a business because it sounds like fun.
 Choose one that will also fit how much energy and time you want to put into the business.

 Is it really realistic to think that you can find an exciting business that you can easily start and run part-time?
 Sure, it is.
 When I was in college, I started at least one business on every summer vacation.
 Sometimes I started two or three.
 This was just during a 12-week vacation time.

 What kind of businesses did I start?
 One year it was bicycle rentals.
 Another year I bought and sold boats.
 Another year it was house painting.
-One business, a map business, I’d started on a 6-week winter holiday vacation.
+One business, a map business, I’d started on a six-week winter holiday vacation.
 I came up with the concept for the map, created it, sold advertising on the map, and took initial orders all in the time period from Thanksgiving to Christmas.

-Run a Business While in School
+Run a business while in school

 When I was at Business School, I operated several phone books and started a book publishing company in my spare time.